val742/ValorEngine/README.md

 Welcome to the Valor Engine Repo!

-A light-weight engine based on Vulkan.
+A light-weight engine based on OpenGL.

 For any questions feel free to ask, stay safe and keep on keeping on.